Aircraft Fuel Testing

 FUELSTAT® aircraft fuel contamination test kits are used by more than 400 airlines worldwide, plus more than 10 major oil companies.
 They are also used by numerous organisations involved in transporting, storing and selling fuel.

-FUELSTAT® is approved by the Joint Inspection Group (JIG) and recommended by the International Air Transport Association (IATA).
+FUELSTAT® is recommended by the International Air Transport Association (IATA).
 Conidia Bioscience is a strategic partner of IATA.

 Which microbes does FUELSTAT® test for?